Ayush123-ux-ai/Student-Alcohol-Data-Cleaning-Project/README.md

 File used:

-Student-Alcohol-Data-Cleaning-Project
-/studentmat.xlsx->This dataset typically  related to mathematical performance
+studentmat.xlsx->This dataset typically  related to mathematical performance

 studentpor.xlsx->This dataset typically includes protuguese sunbject performance